TURKMENISTAN – West – Balkan (Balkanabat, Turkmenbashi)

 This city was on the way back to Ashgabat.
 Mainly Turkmen, it is near the northwest end of the line of oases on the north slope of the Kopet Dag that extends southeast to Ashkhabad.
 It has nothing special to see.

-Back in Ashgabat, we went out to eat at a traditional Turkmen restaurant whose specialty is plov, rice with raisins, apricots and meat.
+Back in Ashgabat, we ate at a traditional Turkmen restaurant whose specialty was plov, rice with raisins, apricots and meat.
 I also had a surprisingly good Caesar salad.

 Of note, businesses that face a main street may have a sign with the name but not that it is a restaurant.
 Their existence is only known if brought here by friends or word of mouth.